New Orleans cancels 2021 Mardi Gras parades

-NEW ORLEANS, Louisiana -- While the City of New Orleans cannot cancel Mardi Gras because it is a religious holiday, it announced it is not permitting large gatherings to celebrate.

-Famed Mardi Grad parades of any kind won't be allowed in 2021 because they have proven to increase the spread of COVID-19, according to the city.
+Famed Mardi Grad parades of any kind won't be allowed in 2021 because "because large gatherings have proven to be super spreader events of the COVID-19 virus," according to the city.

 Some Mardi Gras Krewes, social organizations that put on parades or balls for the carnival season, have modified balls to follow strict local COVID-19 guidelines.
 Attendance at a ball is by invitation only.